-As of December 24, 2012, Congress and the Administration continue to deliberate possible changes to tax laws that may affect payroll and employment tax administration in 2013.
-The following are other rate changes that are scheduled to take effect on January 1, 2013:
+The House and Senate have passed H.R.
+8, the American Taxpayer Relief Act of 2012 (ATRA), which includes several changes to tax laws affecting payroll and employment tax administration in 2013.
+The following changes are scheduled to take effect on January 1, 2013: